dev-null2019/pwnaflipper/README.md

-# Connect the Pwnagotchi with the Flipper Zero - work in progress!
+# Connect the Pwnagotchi to the Flipper Zero - work in progress!

 ![Pwnagotchi Screen](images/pwnagotchi_screen0.jpg)